defenxor/dsiem/docs/faq.md

 ## How to trigger alarm only during a specific time window?

-The most efficient way to achieve this is by only sending normalized events in question to Dsiem during that time frame. so outside of that range, Elasticsearch will still receive the events normally in `siem_events` index but Dsiem will not.
+The most efficient way to achieve this is by only sending normalized events in question to Dsiem during that time frame.
+So outside of that range, Elasticsearch will still receive the events normally in `siem_events` index but Dsiem will not.

 We provide a Logstash ruby filter script to achieve that purpose [here](https://github.com/defenxor/dsiem/blob/master/deployments/docker/conf/logstash/scripts/allow_within_timerange.rb).
 For instance, to send normalized events with `plugin_id` 1001 and `plugin_sid` 12345 to Dsiem *only* between 23.00 - 2.00 (UTC), you can put the following `filter` configuration in Logstash: